Doctors question aspects of Missouri transgender care limits

 The press release says patients must also be told the FDA issued a warning that puberty blockers can lead to blindness and brain swelling.

-In April 2022, the FDA added a warning to labeling for puberty blockers based on several reports of a condition called pseudomotor cerebri, which can cause pressure and swelling inside the skull.
+In April 2022, the FDA added a warning to labeling for puberty blockers based on several reports of a condition called pseudotumor cerebri, which can cause pressure and swelling inside the skull.

 The FDA said the condition was found in six patients aged 5 to 12 years.
 Five of the girls were using the drugs for early-onset puberty.
 The sixth was using the drugs for transgender care.
 Their symptoms — including headaches, optic nerve swelling, blurred vision or vision loss — resolved or were resolving in at least four of the patients, the warning announcement said.